SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Ruby

+- [faker-ruby/faker](https://github.com/faker-ruby/faker) - A library for generating fake data such as names, addresses, and phone numbers.
 - [hashicorp/vagrant](https://github.com/hashicorp/vagrant) - Vagrant is a tool for building and distributing development environments.
 - [instructure/canvas-lms](https://github.com/instructure/canvas-lms) - The open LMS by Instructure, Inc.
 - [Homebrew/homebrew-cask](https://github.com/Homebrew/homebrew-cask) - 🍻 A CLI workflow for the administration of macOS applications distributed as binaries